alexkantas/imageQuiz/README.md

 ## Run without back-end

-You can run the `index.html` , `gameOn.html` ,`admin\dashboard.html` by providing a url of a static JSON file in a format as stated above at `loadFaces` `startGame` `showAll` javascript functons
+You can run the `index.html` , `gameOn.html` ,`admin\dashboard.html` by providing a url of a static JSON file, in a format as stated above, at `loadFaces` `startGame` `showAll` javascript functons

-Although you should still run this from a http server cause the cross origin policies
+_Although you should still run this from a http server cause the cross origin policies_